-According to ASHA, there are many reasons why a child may have difficulty eating.
-For some, it can be a phase—part of natural development where a child is asserting independence (typically, during the toddler years).
+There are many reasons why a child may have difficulty eating.
+For some, it can be a phase—part of natural development where a child is establishing independence (typically, during the toddler years).
 For others, it may be due to sensory sensitivities (e.g., sensitive to certain textures or smells), developmental disorders, or feeding and swallowing disorders.
 Although some children will eventually become more diverse eaters, for others, feeding challenges can remain into adulthood.

 It’s important for families to understand that feeding difficulties are often not under anyone’s control.
 Keeping that understanding in mind—and sharing it with family and friends—can help.
 To have a successful meal, ASHA encourages families to consider these do’s and don’ts: